 - "ECEF" - Earth-Centred Earth-Fixed (a coordinate system that rotates with the Earth), - "ECI" - Earth-Centred Inertial (a coordinate system that does not rotate with the Earth).

 88. Number of Packets

 Number of packets (i.e., distinct TOA/FOA measurements) used to generate this alert.
+Set as applicable to "000" for interference data (SIT 141 message).

 89. Expected Horizontal Error